BillysKes/Sleep-Health-Lifestyle-analysis/README.md

 plt.show()
 ```

 We use 5-fold cross-validation to evaluate our models and we also compute a confusion matrix in each fold.
+The models used for classification are logistic regression (LR) and support vector classifier (SVC) and both of them are configured for multiclass classification using the one-vs-rest (OvR) strategy.
+Finally, it calculates the mean accuracy score across all folds for both of the models.

 ## 7.1 Support Vector Classification
 Mean Accuracy Score for svc model is 71.1%